WITHOUT ENOUGH GIRLS—WHAT WILL LITTLE BOYS DO?

 Amazing adoption isn't an option more often

-We want to be clear that we don't believe the Chinese government had any of this in mind when they adopted their one child policy to address their overpopulation problem and they appear to be serious about addressing it.
-The Chinese Academy of Social Sciences predicts that in the year 2020, China will have as many as 40,000,000 more men than women under the age of 20.
-That's roughly the equivalent of the entire population of young men in the United States, or twice as many as in the three largest countries in Europe, all facing the prospect of being excluded from a society where having a family is a requirement just to "belong."
+The Chinese Academy of Social Sciences predicts in the year 2020, China will have as many as 40,000,000 more young men than women under the age of 20.
+That's roughly the equivalent of the entire population of young men in the United States - or twice as many as in the three largest countries in Europe, all facing the prospect of being excluded from a society where having a family is a requirement just to "belong."

-The abortion problem is just the beginning.
-In a society where girls are devalued, it's no surprise that China has the highest female suicide rate in the World.
-Forced abortion traumatizes women and by some estimates from the WHO, as many as 500 Chinese women commit suicide every day, nostly in the rural provinces.
-We could speak at length about what might happen when little boys become big boys with too much time on their hands, but most of the behavior is obvious and is already taking place.
-Human Trafficking and Sexual Slavery are on the rise in China, but that's just the beginning.
+It's somewhat unfair to speculate about what might happen when little boys become big boys with too much time on their hands, but most of the behavior is obvious and is already taking place.
+Human trafficking and sexual slavery are on the rise in China, but that's just the beginning.
 The evidence is equally clear there is increased violence almost everywhere an imbalance between the sexes, on this scale, has been allowed to occur.
-This violence appears to be localized at the moment, but will it remain so in the long run?
+This violence appears to be localized at the moment, but how long will it last?

 INDIA HAS LOST 50,000,000 BRIDES: